aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 #### External Goals

-Take a step back, our goal for `tinymorph` is to imagine what machine-assisted interfaces for creative writing would look like[^1].
+Take a step back, our goal for `morph` is to imagine what machine-assisted interfaces for creative writing would look like[^1].

 [^1]: [[ProblemStatementAndGoals/ProblemStatement#Problem|problem statement.]]